bbahar/awesome-notebookLM-prompts/README.md

 ![image](https://hackmd.io/_uploads/ryZ0YJtfWe.png)

 ```
 Background is white, text is black, accent color is blood orange, stylish design that a creative agency might create, incorporating dynamic and simple photos and English typography.
-But the language should be what users said in the prompt. so not nessecery in japanese.
+But the language should be what users said in the prompt.
 ```
 source: [Kawai](https://x.com/kawai_design)
 ## Manga style